Last updated on 26 May 2022 by Nicholas Godwin (Legal writer at TermsFeed)

 An automotive engineer may explain on his website how to change the oil in your car but can't be responsible for you doing it wrong or damaging your vehicle.

-How you write your advertising disclaimer will depend on the service you provide.
-There is no hard and fast rule, but these are some elements you should cover.
+How you write your advertising disclaimer will depend on the service you provide, but it should always be accurate and include transparent information.

 Here's an example from PwC: